tnekent/morpeu/README.md

    * `>`: Right aligns the output.
 Default for most types.
    * `<`: Left aligns the output.
 Default for numbers (integers and floats).
    * `^`: Center aligns the output.
 If specified `padding` is odd, the extra space is applied to the left.
+* `sign`: Controls the placement of signs in numbers.
+Only valid for integer and float type modifiers.
+   * `+`: Prepend a plus sign before positive numbers and a minus sign before negative numbers.
+   * `-`: Don't prepend anything on positive numbers but prepend a minus sign before negative numbers.
+The default behavior.
+   * <space>: Prepend a space before positive numbers and a minus sign before negative numbers.
 * `padding`: A positive number for specifying the padding amount to be applied.
 * `precision`: A positive number for specifying the precision amount to be applied.
 * `mod`: See [Modifiers](#Modifiers).